Such Is My Beloved

 Such Is My Beloved is the first of three similarly themed novels Morley Callaghan wrote during the 1930s, the other two being They Shall Inherit the Earth and More Joy in Heaven.
 And strange novels they are for that era.

-While his colleagues depicted war, poverty and social uprising on big canvases, Callaghan focused on small moral quandaries arising in the Depression, but universal to all times and societies in which economic injustice exist and personal conscience confronts societal hypocrisy.
+While his colleagues depicted war, poverty and social uprising on big canvases, Callaghan focused on small moral quandaries arising in the Depression, but universal to all times and societies in which economic injustice exists and personal conscience confronts societal hypocrisy.
 Odder still was the religious context in which he placed the battle.
 In this he foreshadowed later writers, like Graham Greene and William Trevor.
 Not religious writers by any stretch, but authors ever aware of the success and failures of religious philosophy and institutions to help the afflicted.

 Such Is My Beloved is often considered Callaghan's best.
 It is a novel that sneaks up on you.
 At first it seems too plain a story, too plainly told.
 The plot seems rather predictable.
 An avid young priest finds himself drawn by pity to help two prostitutes.
 His motives are honourable, but it soon becomes clear some inner uncertainty is pushing him to the point that the girls' welfare becomes a compulsion with him.
 Meanwhile, eyebrows are raised among his parishioners and in the church hierarchy, which fears a scandal.